Creating test VMs via GitLab CI

 -

-Add the new repository to the package manager:
+Add a new repository to the package manager:

 curl --location https://packages.gitlab.com/install/repositories/runner/gitlab-runner/script.deb.sh | sudo bash